-Disney Plus has a phenomenal selection of TV shows, from exclusive originals like Star Wars: The Mandalorian and Muppets Now to classic animated series including Duck Tales and Gargoyles.
+Disney Plus has a phenomenal selection of TV shows, from exclusive originals like Star Wars: The Mandalorian and WandaVision to classic animated series including Duck Tales and Gargoyles.

 That's not even mentioning decades of Marvel cartoons, all the Star Wars animated series, loads of the best shows from the Disney Channel, a few Pixar spin-offs, and somehow even more besides, with a library that's grown even bigger with the inclusion of Star, opening up a huge collection of shows from Hulu, FX, Fox, and more.

 It's especially good for kids - no surprise there - but there's plenty for big kids too.
-Luckily for you we've watched hours of the stuff, and here are the shows you shouldn't miss - we're keeping it updated every month too, with this month's new Marvel series WandaVision the next big series on our radar.
+Luckily for you we've watched hours of the stuff, and here are the shows you shouldn't miss - we're keeping it updated every month too, with the new Marvel series WandaVision and Falcon and the Winter Soldier among the latest additions.

 Netflix has Friends, Amazon has The Office, and Disney+ has The Simpsons.
 Once The Mandalorian hype dies down, this’ll be the most popular thing on the platform - and with 31 seasons worth of comedy to binge, there’s no chance you’ll run out any time soon.
 They've even fixed the aspect ratio so you can watch old episodes in the original 4:3.